 Welcome to senior year!
-It is the vision of the Martin Luther Guidance Department that the future graduates will be people of integrity who take charge of their learning and choices beyond high school; live honestly; respect themselves and others; and do their part to create and cultivate a safe environment for all.

-Under this vision, it is the mission of the Martin Luther Guidance Department to:
+The vision of the Martin Luther Counseling Center is that future graduates will be people of integrity who take charge of their learning and choices beyond high school, live honestly, respect themselves and others, and do their part to create and cultivate a safe environment for all.
+Under this vision, the mission of the Martin Luther Counseling Center is: